 Wikipedia link: Chernobyl New “Safe” Confinement Project.

-This link is to The World Nuclear Association, “representing the people and organisations of the global nuclear profession” (those who make money out of building nuclear plants, and out of repairing or confining them…).
+Link to The World Nuclear Association, “representing the people and organisations of the global nuclear profession” (those who make money out of building nuclear plants, and out of repairing or confining them…).
 There is information there, however.

-This link is to GreenFacts: Scientific facts on the Chernobyl Nuclear Accident.
+GreenFacts: Scientific facts on the Chernobyl Nuclear Accident.
 (Document and information compiled in 2006.)

 - (Up) The Chernobyl nuclear plant in Ukraine, apparently after they started to build the sarcophagus in the aftermath of the disaster.
 The sarcophagus in progress appears at the forefront, where previously there was a hole.
 The nuclear disaster itself had happened on 26 of April 1986.
 Compare with photo immediately following.
 When comparing, take the red-and-white chimney as point of reference for orientation.